Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 </p>

 > **Note** \
-> A hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in a same hierarchical group.
+> A hierarchical class (or hierarchical group class) is a common class for all nodes to be placed in a same [hierarchical group](#hierarchical-groups).
 It is assigned to a node in a SPARQL CONSTRUCT query in the same way as a visual class, i.e. using the `browser:class` predicate.

 > **Warning** \
-> Each node must be assigned to some hierarchical group class in case it is to be placed in any hierarchy.
+> Each node must be assigned to some hierarchical group class in case it needs to be placed in any hierarchy.

 <h3 id="hierarchical-level-glossary">Hierarchical level</h3>